wojciech-kulik/xcodebuild.nvim/README.md

 ## ⏳ Things To Do

+- [ ] Add Neovim documentation
-- [ ] Error handling - there is a lot of things that can go wrong with `xcodebuild` commands.
-Currently only errors from build and test actions are handled properly.
+- [ ] Error handling - there are a lot of things that can go wrong with `xcodebuild` commands.
+Currently, only errors from build and test actions are handled properly.
 - [ ] Show build progress based on the last build time.
 - [ ] List of tests to browse and run.
 Something like a tree with tests?
 - [ ] Presentation of currently selected device/config?